Epidiah/The-Night-Writer/lol.md

     - Find old lost Space Intergalaxians.
     - The classic Seven Samurai/Magnificent Seven/Battle Beyond the Stars situation

+## Fighting the Lackawanna

+     - Hunted by other Intergalaxians for your parts
+     - Code of Honor compeling you to mete out justice
+     - Loneliness

 ## Things to Worry About (and Design Away From)

 People are probably going to want to hoard Interchangeables.